 \section{Updating Years and Patent Law Change}

-We examine two factors that could affect the CD index post-2010.
-First, we update the analysis window using patent data to 2016.
-Second, we consider a major change to U.S. patent law: in particular, the Inventor Protection Act of 1999 requires that U.S. patent applications be published 18 months after the initial application filing, effectively shifting citation patterns from strictly patent grants to both patent grants and patent applications \cite[]{johnson2003forced}.\footnote{See Appendix \ref{data} for more details on the additional data used, and Appendix \ref{change_patent_law} for a more detailed discussion of how excluding citations to patent applications affects the CD index of patents.} Fig. \ref{fig:plot_average_cd_correct} shows these post-2010 changes in three average $CD_5$ indices: the \cite{park2023papers} methodology (I); our methodology including all backward citations to strictly patent grants (II); and our methodology including all backward citations to patent grants and patent applications (III).
-Methodology (III) considers only those citations to patent applications that receive patent grants by the end of 2021.
-This approach best achieves consistency between the pre- and post-Inventor Protection Act periods, as only patent grants were allowable citations.\footnote{Fig. \ref{fig:plot_app_grant_app_all} in the Appendix shows similar results when citations to patent applications that have not (yet) received patent grants are included.}
+We examine two factors that could affect the post-2010 CD index.
+First, we update the patent data analysis window to 2021 to extend the $CD_5$ index to 2016.
+Second, we consider a major U.S. patent law change: in particular, the Inventor Protection Act of 1999 requires that U.S. patent applications be published 18 months after the initial application filing---effectively shifting citation patterns from strictly patent grants to patent grants and patent applications \cite[]{johnson2003forced}.\footnote{See Appendix \ref{data} for more detailed discussion on the additional data used, and Appendix \ref{change_patent_law} for more detailed discussion of how excluding citations to patent applications affects the CD index.}

+Fig. \ref{fig:plot_average_cd_correct} shows these post-2010 changes in three average $CD_5$ indices using the same data: (I) the \cite{park2023papers} methodology; (II) our methodology including all backward citations to patent grants only; and (III) our methodology including all backward citations to patent grants and patent applications.
+Note that methodology (III) considers only those citations to patent applications that receive patent grants within five years after the publication year of a focal patent, as this approach best achieves consistency between the pre- and post-Inventor Protection Act periods.\footnote{Appendix Fig. \ref{fig:plot_app_grant_app_all} shows similar results when citations to patent applications that have not (yet) received patent grants are included.}